americanpanorama/panorama-canals/README.md

 ##Setup

+Clone the project and `cd` into the project folder.

+`nvm use` to fire up the right Node version.

 Make sure you have [npm](https://www.npmjs.com/) installed.
 Note: **version > 2.7.0 is required** to install scoped packages, such as `@panorama/toolkit`.
 Instructions for updating npm are [here](https://docs.npmjs.com/getting-started/installing-node#updating-npm).

 Load required **npm** modules.